MKPatrick/MicroServiceMovieCatalogExample/Readme.md

 ## Backend
-Project is splitted up in 3 Major Projects
+Project is splitted up in 4 Major Projects
 - Catalog => Movie Catalog with all movies
 - Review => All reviews for each movie
 - Stream => Stream for each movie
+- Gateway => Handles requests to each service

 ### Technologies
 - Use REST-API